Join Sophie-stication Nation

 “God leaves the creature to stand up on its own legs– to carry out from the will alone duties which have lost all relish.
 It is during such trough periods, much more than during the peak periods, that it is growing into the sort of creature He wants it to be.
 God wants humans to learn to walk and must therefore take away His hand; and if only the will to walk is really there He is pleased

 ~ The Screwtape Letters

 This is a powerful statement.
 It basically says that God will cuddle us but it comes a time when all that cuddling needs to stop and we need to learn how to stand on our own two legs and walk on our own.
-It is not that God does not love us, but when he withdraws Himself and we begin learning on our own, it is strengthening our character.
+It is not that God does not love us, but when he withdraws Himself and we begin doing on our own, we begin to implement the skills that God has taught us along the way.
+It is strengthening our character.
 Like my son he literally “stumbled” his way to the edge of the pool with some type of swimming technique that he created in the panic of the moment.
 But the point is, he got there.
 It may have not been the back stroke or the breast stroke but he got himself to the edge of the pool to prevent himself from drowning.
 Which in turn built his confidence.

 My hope for all of you is that you do not let your situation overwhelm you.
 AND more importantly because you are going through something do not think for a second that God has forsaken you.
 The only thing He wants to do is make you strong, He wants to prevent you from drowning, He wants to build your character and your faith and teach you to swim.
 So that when hard times come, when you are broke, jobless, under paid, lonely, or depressed you do not get too overwhelmed by your situation because you know that you NOT will drown.
 It does not matter if you have to do a dead man’s float all the way until you get to safety, as long as you get to safety.